When Can I Drive After Giving Birth?

 2. Driving After a C-section Delivery

 Most of you may have the question, ‘Can I drive after a C-section delivery?’
-Well, the answer is yes, you can, but only after you recover fully.
+Well, the answer is yes, you can, but only after you have recovered fully.
 C-section deliveries usually have a much longer recovery time compared to vaginal births.
 This is because you would have gone through a major surgery where you would have lost some blood.
 Your uterus and your tummy need to heal from being cut open, and you will be advised not to lift anything more than your baby’s weight to prevent your stitches from opening (which will be very painful indeed!).
 This means you shouldn’t lift your baby’s car seat to put into the car.
 You also won’t be able to twist for some weeks, so trying to settle your baby in the car will be impossible.
 More importantly, driving restrictions after C-section delivery are mainly because you will not be able to use your abdominal muscles to press down on the brake pedal during emergencies.
-Therefore, if you have had a C-section delivery, make sure you wait at least 4 weeks before your resume driving again and that too, after consultation with your doctor.
+Therefore, if you have had a C-section delivery, make sure you wait at least 6 weeks before you resume driving again and that too, after consultation with your doctor.

-Precautions to Take while Driving Afte Delivery
+Precautions to Take While Driving After Delivery